ekwoka/external-memories/about/index.md

   order: 3
 ---

-I am a person that writes stuff.
+Hi, I'm Eric Kwoka.
+I work as a Revenue Optimization Expert at [Build Grow Scale](https://buildgrowscale.com).

+I'm rather addicted to the idea of life-long learning.
+I am a sponge for new information.